opencitations/time-agnostic-library/README.md

     + _on Linux and MacOs_

       Execute `run_banchmarks.sh`
-3. As the results become available, they are readable in the `statistics.json` file within the folder where you run the bash script.
+3. As the results become available, they can be read by opening `json_to_table.html` via a local server.

 In the event that the execution should stop due to unforeseen causes, it will resume from where it was interrupted.